What is a Government Property Inspector or Investigator?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 There were about 288,300 jobs for Government Property Inspector or Investigator in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Government Property Inspector or Investigator by 2026.
-There will be an estimated 25,900 positions for Government Property Inspector or Investigator per year.
+Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.

 The states with the most job growth for Government Property Inspector or Investigator are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-The salary for Government Property Inspectors and Investigators ranges between about $38,320 and $109,650 a year.
+The typical yearly salary for Government Property Inspectors and Investigators is somewhere between $38,320 and $109,650.

 Government Property Inspectors and Investigators who work in District of Columbia, Alaska, or California, make the highest salaries.

-Below is a list of the median annual salaries for Government Property Inspectors and Investigators in different U.S. states.
+How much do Government Property Inspectors and Investigators make in different U.S. states?

 State | Annual Mean Salary |